 -IAN LOGAN, INTERNATIONAL BRAND AMBASSADOR, THE GLENLIVET

+Ok, so this one isn’t actually a no-ice alternative to keeping whisky cool, but we thought it deserved a mention.
 Japan, which has its own vibrant malt culture, has turned icing drinks into an art.
 At authentic Japanese whisky bars, bartenders make beautifully clear ice by freezing it very slowly.
 They then hand-carve perfect spheres the size of cricket balls using a straight razor.
 The size, shape and density of the ice means it melts slower, preventing too much dilution of the single malt.
 You can get the Japanese effect by using spherical silicon ice moulds.
 These moulds are easily available and work in a regular home freezer.

 Whisky stones and steel ice cubes are billed as the modern answer to cooling your dram without watering it down.
 Whisky stones are milled from non-porous rocks, and come in various stylish shapes, from cubes to discs to icosahedrons.
-Steel ice cubes generally come as balls or dice, and are either solid stainless steel or filled with a freezing gel or other cooling core.
-Both stone and steel work the same: put them in the freezer for a couple of hours, and then put them in your dram; take them out once it has chilled, or leave them in – it’s up to you.
+Steel ice cubes generally come as balls or dice and are either solid stainless steel or filled with a freezing gel or other cooling core.
+Both stone and steel work the same: put them in the freezer for a couple of hours, and then put them in your dram; take them out once it has chilled or leave them in – it’s up to you.

 Want to heat things up instead?
 Check out our whisky cocktail recipes including Hot Toddy variations and warm whisky drinks.